RubbaBoy/CLIPSPlugin/.junie/guidelines.md

 - Ensure clean, modular code with documentation for methods.
 Do not go overboard with comments in the body of the code
 - Prioritize readability, but the code should be concise but not to the point where it affects readability.
 - Use the latest and most sensible ways of doing things
 - NEVER MODIFY GENERATED CODE MANUALLY.
-Ask the user to regenerate the code when necessary, and wait 10 seconds for them to do so.
-Then, check if the code is regenerated.
-If not, ask the user to regenerate it again.
+Use the Code Generation section below
 - Before a task is done, unless specified otherwise, **ensure it builds with the IDE without errors**
+- If unsure about something, ask the user for clarification.
+Always check your worn, and if unsure, ask the user for confirmation or clarification.

 ## Using References